coin-or/python-mip/README.md

   operator overloading makes it easy to write linear expressions in Python;

 * full featured:
-    - cut generation: write your own cut generator in Python and integrate it into the Branch-and-Cut search;
+    - cut generators and lazy constraints: work with strong formulations with a large number of constraints by generating only the required inequalities during the branch and cut search;
     - solution pool: query the elite set of solutions found during the search;
     - MIPStart: use a problem dependent heuristic to generate initial feasible solutions for the MIP search.